logo RankiaUnited Kingdom

 How to start trading by yourself?

-A good place to start is by choosing a safe, FCA-regulated broker that offers a demo account—ideal for beginners looking to practise without risking real money.
+A good place to start is by choosing a safe, FCA-regulated broker that offers a demo account — ideal for beginners looking to practise without risking real money.
+For most UK beginners in 2026, Trading 212 is the most recommended starting point: zero commissions, fractional shares, and a Stocks and Shares ISA all in one app.

 How much time is needed to start trading?